Articles in this section

 ClassDojo follows the U.S. Federal Trade Commission’s (FTC) Children’s Online Privacy Protection Act and its implementing regulations under the Children’s Online Privacy Protection Rule (collectively “COPPA”) for parental consent, including, where applicable, the use of which is commonly referred to “school consent” if a school or teacher elects to utilize ClassDojo in the classroom.
 ClassDojo will provide all required notices and disclosures for schools to provide to parents when utilizing school consent.

 For countries outside of the United States, when ClassDojo is used in the classroom, ClassDojo acts as a processor, as that term is defined in the relevant applicable data protection laws (such as GDPR, UK GDPR, etc.), to schools and processes personal information of children only on behalf of the school (the controller).
 Schools in different countries and communities have different regulations and approaches, and ClassDojo cannot advise you on compliance with the laws applicable to your school.
 You should obtain any parental consent that may be required by your school in a manner that complies with the laws of your jurisdiction.
-To help this, ClassDojo will provide all required notices and disclosures for schools to provide to parents or to use to develop their own notices.
-ClassDojo extends the U.S -based COPPA consent protections in all jurisdictions, even if not required.
-If we rely on other legally applicable grounds for processing children’s personal information (e.g. if we rely on legitimate interest in the European Union and the United Kingdom) we will still use the FTC COPPA consent methods described to provide further transparency for parents.
+To help this, ClassDojo will provide notices and disclosures for schools to provide to parents or to use to develop their own notices.
+ClassDojo extends the U.S -based COPPA consent protections in all jurisdictions, even if not legally required to do so to provide these privacy protective measures to children worldwide.
+If we rely on other legally applicable grounds for processing children’s personal information (e.g. if we rely on legitimate interest in the European Union and the United Kingdom when we act as a controller or if when we act as a processor the controller (e.g. school) relies on a certain legally applicable grounds for processing children’s personal information) we will still use the FTC COPPA consent methods described to provide further transparency for parents and schools.

 COPPA protects the online privacy of children under the age of 13 and requires ClassDojo to obtain parental consent or notice (as appropriate) prior (with limited exceptions) to the collection, use, and disclosure of that child's personal information.
 Due to the requirements of COPPA and similar to other cloud-based educational tools, ClassDojo requires that schools provide parental consent if they allow students under the age of 13 to access or use ClassDojo in connection with classroom or school use.
 Teachers may provide parental consent through "school consent" under COPPA, where teachers have certified that they are acting as the agent of the parent and consenting on the parent’s behalf for the student to use ClassDojo for educational purposes*.
 For clarity, it is ClassDojo’s obligation to comply with COPPA as a whole, we rely on schools to provide consent under COPPA by acting as the agent of the parent, but only after providing the school with the required notices set forth below.
 For more information on "school consent" under COPPA, please see the FTC's FAQ Section N as well as the FTC’s Policy Statement on Education Technology and COPPA

-ClassDojo obtains parental consent directly from a child’s parent if the parent (instead of the teacher) sets up their child’s student account, or if a student creates his or her own student account on ClassDojo, after receiving a unique code from their teacher.
+ClassDojo obtains parental consent directly from a child’s parent if the parent (instead of the teacher) sets up their child’s student account, or if a student sets up his or her own student account and has not been given a unique code from their teacher.
+If a student creates his or her own student account on ClassDojo, after receiving a unique code from their teacher, the teacher or school is providing the consent to ClassDojo under “school consent” as mentioned above.
+Additionally, we obtain parental consent directly from a child’s parent for our Outside School Child Accounts.
 For more details on how we obtain parental consent directly from parents and what types of verifiable parental consent are used, please see our FAQ.

-* ClassDojo must ensure that services made available to students when schools are providing parental consent using “school consent”, are used for educational purposes, and are used in compliance with applicable laws and regulations (including FERPA, the Children’s Internet Protection Act, and COPPA).
-Note that some of the restrictions on the use of student’s personal information for strictly educational purposes may not apply once ClassDojo additionally obtains verifiable consent directly from parents through the “email plus” or other approved methods.
+* ClassDojo must ensure that services made available to students when schools are providing parental consent using “school consent,” are used for educational purposes, and are used in compliance with applicable laws and regulations (including FERPA, the Children’s Internet Protection Act, and COPPA).
+Note that some of the restrictions on the use of students’ personal information for strictly educational purposes may not apply once ClassDojo additionally obtains verifiable consent directly from parents through the “email plus” or other approved methods described here.

 Resources for schools to share with parents:

-Share the resources below, which explain ClassDojo’s services and our commitments to privacy and security, with parents.
+Below are the resources that can be shared with parents, which explain ClassDojo’s services and our commitments to privacy and security.
 This information will help parents and schools to make informed choices about the technology their students use in the classroom.

 • Please see this page where we provide further transparency and an easy way for users to see the personal information we collect from each user type, including the sources from which the information was collected, the business purpose for which the information was collected, and the third parties with whom we disclose personal information for a business purpose.

-• We’ve also made a short video for students that highlights the most important details in our Privacy Policy that they should know about.
+• We’ve also made a child-friendly video for students that highlights the most important details in our Privacy Policy that they should know about.

 • Answers to many top questions about privacy and security appear on the ClassDojo Privacy Center.